 The Show Status Bar setting enables you to specify whether the applications status bar is displayed at the bottom of the Policy Studio window.
 For example, this status bar displays details such as the currently selected tree node on the left, and details such as the heap size on the right.
 You can also use the status bar to run garbage collection by clicking the trash icon on the right.
 This status bar is enabled by default.

 The Enable Team Development setting enables team development project templates and project dependencies in Policy Studio.
 This setting is disabled by default.

-Show View Console in the main menu to view the trace output in the Console window at the bottom of the screen.
+/logs directory of your Policy Studio installation.
+You can select Window > Show View > Console in the main menu to view the trace output in the Console window at the bottom of the screen.
 The default trace level is

 You can also configure the Maximum number of files output to the